jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Push to Remote DreamCompute Instance
 ************************************

+Double check you have done the following:

+* Configure your WordPress sites in group_vars/<environment>/wordpress_sites.yml
+* configure all in in group_vars/<environment>/vault.yml (see the Vault docs for how to encrypt files containing passwords)
+* Add your server IP/hostnames to hosts/<environment>
+* Specify public SSH keys for users in group_vars/all/users.yml (see the SSH Keys docs)

-Once you have the remote setup configured properly you can go ahead and push to the remote server using
+When all that is good you can go ahead and push to the remote server using:

 .. code::